xiaoyeye/CNNC/README.md

 #Trained model:

-#step1, users need to provide gene pair candidate list;
+#step1, users need to provide gene pair candidate list or expression data;

 #step2, use get_xy_data_cnn_combine_from_database.py to get gene pair NEPDF list;

 Usage: python get_xy_data_cnn_combine_from_database.py bulk_gene_list.txt, sc_gene_list.txt, gene_pair list, bulk expression data, sc exprsssion data

 #step3, use predict_no_y.py to do prediction;

 Usage: predict_no_y.py number of genes in position0, kEGG or GTRD or Reactome

 (In the models are three trained model for GTRD TF-target, KEGG and Reactome database respectively)